 Forming a part of the Nanda Devi Biosphere Reserve, the Valley was accorded the status of a National Park in 1982 and a UNESCO World Heritage Site in 2004.
 Although any reason should be worth the decision for visiting this beautiful place, we enlist here 5 Reasons You Should Visit the Valley of Flowers National park.
-Believe us, this would be one of your most fascinating journeys of the lifetime.
+Believe us, this would be one of the most fascinating journeys of your lifetime.

-The trek to the Valley of Flowers is one of the most incredible and extraordinary expedition.
+The trek to the Valley of Flowers is one of the most incredible and extraordinary expeditions.
 Although located at a stunning altitude of 15,200 feet, the hike is relatively much easier as compared to other treks perched at similar heights.
 Therefore it can be easily accomplished even by trekkers having little experience.
 Normally taking 4-5 days, the trek starts from Govindghat and passes through some stunning locations, of which Gurdwara Hemkund Sahib is one.

-The Valley of flowers is enveloped in cradle of the majestic Himalayas and hence it is one of the best places to admire these mighty “guards”.
-The mountains surrounding Valley of Flowers also border China and Nepal, while it also flanked by the incredible Zanskar and other Great Himalayan Peaks from all sides.
+The Valley of flowers is enveloped in the cradle of the majestic Himalayas and hence it is one of the best places to admire these mighty “guards”.
+The mountains surrounding the Valley of Flowers also border China and Nepal, while it is also flanked by the incredible Zanskar and other Great Himalayan Peaks from all sides.

 Hemkund Sahib Gurdwara

-One of the holiest site for Sikhs in India, Hemkund Sahib Gurdwara is as beautiful as it is sacred.
-The Gurdwara lies on the trek route to Valley of Flowers and if you are undertaking this incredible hike during the summer months, then don’t forget to visit this fascinating place.
+One of the holiest sites for Sikhs in India, Hemkund Sahib Gurdwara is as beautiful as it is sacred.
+The Gurdwara lies on the trek route to the Valley of Flowers and if you are undertaking this incredible hike during the summer months, then don’t forget to visit this fascinating place.
 The Gurdwara, otherwise remaining closed during the harsh winter months (October to April), is devoted to the tenth Sikh Guru, Guru Gobind Singh Ji.

 Although the route to the Gurdwara is a bit difficult, the journey is nevertheless worth undertaking.
 The wonderful Gurdwara made of white marble will definitely enchant your sights and offer you a wonderful experience of the destination.

 What good visiting this astonishing place would do you if you don’t indulge in some amazing photography?
 In short, the Valley of Flowers is a photographer’s paradise.
 The landscape is so breathtaking and the sights are so mesmerizing that even a novice would be able to click shots worth admiring, what to say of the skilled photographers.